St John's Church Māori NZ Wars memorial

 For three days Ōrākau’s defenders repelled all British attacks.
 Short of food, water and ammunition, they could not fight for much longer.
 In the early afternoon of 2 April, the British sought their surrender.
 The defenders responded with their now famous declaration of defiance: ‘Ka whawhai tonu mātou, āke, āke, āke! / We shall fight on forever!’

 Later in the afternoon, Ōrākau’s defenders left the pā and broke through the British lines.
 As they headed south towards the Pūniu River, mounted men of the Colonial Defence Force and Royal Artillery ran them down.
-The Māori suffered heavy casualties; up to 160 were killed, and 40 wounded.
+The Māori suffered heavy casualties; at least 80 were killed, and 40 wounded.
 British casualties were 16 killed and 53 wounded, some mortally. Ōrākau was to be the last engagement of the Waikato War.

 There is evidence that at least 36 European and six Māori men were interred at St John’s cemetery during and after the war.